Ahmed-Fathalla/LSTM-DPS-for-IoT/README.md

-#  Password for extracting "all-files" file is the Manuscript Number
+#  Password for extracting "all-files.rar" file is the Manuscript Number